popeye0013/popeye0013/README.md

 <br />

-I'm 𝘼𝙠𝙖𝙨𝙝🤙, who is passionate about mobile technologies and open source.
+I'm Akash :), who is passionate about mobile technologies and open source.
 I'm also a self procliamed developer.
 - I’m currently working on **Meo-ify**.
 - I'm lookin to collaborate if u have a great idea!
 - Ask me about: tech, memes, anime.
-- Pronouns: he/him.
+- Pronouns: he/him

 <h3 align="left">Languages and Tools:</h3>